ghimiresunil/Awesome-ML-Toolbox/README.md

-# Awesome Toolbox used in my Tech Journey
+# My Ultimate Tech Toolbox

-Now and then, I get to share some big news with you.
-Today is one of those days. 🙌 Here is the curated list of awesome toolbox that I am using in my Tech Journey.
+Here’s a curated list of the tools and resources that support my tech journey.
+From development to testing and database management, these are the essentials I rely on to get the job done efficiently.  🙌 Dive in and explore the tools that enhance my workflow.

 ## 01. Visual Studio Code
 - [anaconda-extension-pack](https://marketplace.visualstudio.com/items?itemName=ms-python.anaconda-extension-pack): Set of extensions that enhance the experience of Anaconda customers using Visual Studio Code